Baseball programs guide

 Across all seasons, we offer programs to improve player strength, speed, stamina, power, mobility, and resilience against injury.

 Fall is our secondary game season.
-We support league play in the junior high, 12U, 10U, and 8U divisions, and we may support other programs for player-development purposes.
+We support league play in the junior high, 12U, and 10U divisions, and we may support other programs for player-development purposes.
 For high school players we offer formal training programs in the fall, while encouraging them to also play sports other than baseball in order to improve their athleticism and potential as baseball players.

 Academic year 2023-2024 programs